rahij/ivlesync/README.md

 var APIKey="your_ivle_lapi_key";
 [close script tag]

-Starting dates for the first lesons are defined in test.php...(This is where the calendar sync takes place- forgive the poor file naming :p).
-This should change depending upon the current semester.
+Starting dates for the first lesons are defined in test.php...(This is where the calendar sync takes place- forgive me for the poor file naming :p).
+This should be changed depending upon the current semester.

 Cheers,<br />
 Rahij!